pfitchen0/bare-bones-stm32g0xx/projects/blink/README.md

     b.
 Initialize uninitialized variables to zero.
 Upon reset, RAM may not be initialized to 0, so we cannot assume our uninitialized variables are default initialized to 0 or null like we expect unless we do this manually in our startup code.

-    c.
-Call `__libc_init_array`.
+    > **c.
+Only for C++ programs, or C programs with functions marked with `__attribute__((constructor))`**: Call `__libc_init_array`.
 This function calls static/global variable constructors and otherwise initializes more complex static/global variables that can't simply be initialized with assignment.
 How this works: linker magic...

-    * The linker collects a list of function pointers to constructors/initialization functions that need to be called.
+    > * The linker collects a list of function pointers to constructors/initialization functions that need to be called.
 This list gets stored in a special memory section typically defined in the linkerscript as `.init_array`.

-    * The startup code loops through the function pointers in the `.init_array` section and calls each one.
+    > * The startup code loops through the function pointers in the `.init_array` section and calls each one.

 6. Finally, we can call `main`!